lafvintech/LAFVIN-Desktop-AI-Gimbal-Robot/docs/source/assembly.rst

 - Main control board
 - Acrylic base plate
-- M3x10mm screws
+- M3x10mm screws (4 PCS)
-- M3x23mm brass pillars
+- M3x23mm brass pillars (4 PCS)
-- M3 washers
+- M3 washers (4 PCS)
+- 18650 battery (not included)

 **Assembly Steps:**

-1. Place the acrylic base plate on a flat surface.

-2. Place the main control board on the acrylic base plate, aligning it with the holes.
+1. Place the main control board on the acrylic base plate, aligning it with the holes.

-3. Pass the M3x10mm screws through the holes in the acrylic base plate and place the M3 washers in the screws.
+2. Pass the M3x10mm screws through the holes in the acrylic base plate and place the M3 washers in the screws.

-4. Align the four positioning holes on the main control board and place it in the screws, then place the M3x23mm copper posts and tighten.
+3. Align the four positioning holes on the main control board and place it in the screws, then place the M3x23mm copper posts and tighten.

-5. After tightening all screws, double-check that the main control board is securely fixed to the acrylic base plate and that there are no loose parts.

-6. The base assembly is complete!
-You can proceed to the next step of assembly.
+4. Install a fully charged 1860 battery into the battery compartment on the main control board, paying attention to the positive and negative terminals.
+Batteries are not included in the package; please provide your own.

 .. image:: _static/assembly/1.base.png
    :width: 800